-The Duke (Jan.
+In addition to the Duke (Jan.
 13) and Florida State (Jan.
-16) games are the only games this season in which UVa has failed to block a shot.
+16) games, UVa also failed to block a shot against Georgia Tech (Mar.
+9).
+Those are the only games this season in which UVa has failed to block a shot.
 Last season, the Cavaliers failed to block a shot in three games and the last time that occurred was against Wake Forest (Mar.
 2).